Assessing the Global Operating Environment

 About Assessing the Global Operating Environment

+Measuring the “strength” of a military force—the extent to which that force can accomplish missions—requires examination of the environments in which the force operates.
 Aspects of one environment may facilitate military operations, but aspects of another may work against them.
 A favorable operating environment presents the U.S. military with obvious advantages; an unfavorable operating environment may limit the effect of U.S. military power.
 The capabilities and assets of U.S. allies, the strength of foes, the geopolitical environment of the region, and the availability of forward facilities and logistics infrastructure all factor into whether an operating environment is one that can support U.S. military operations.

 When assessing an operating environment, one must pay particular attention to any treaty obligations the United States has with countries in the region.
 A treaty defense obligation ensures that the legal framework is in place for the U.S. to maintain and operate a military presence in a particular country.
 In addition, a treaty partner usually yields regular training exercises and interoperability as well as political and economic ties.

 Additional factors—including the military capabilities of allies that might be useful to U.S. military operations; the degree to which the U.S. and allied militaries in the region are interoperable and can use, for example, common means of command, communication, and other systems; and whether the U.S. maintains key bilateral alliances with nations in the region—also affect the operating environment.
 Likewise, nations where the U.S. has already stationed assets or permanent bases and countries from which the U.S. has launched military operations in the past may provide needed support to future U.S. military operations.
 The relationships and knowledge gained through any of these factors would undoubtedly ease future U.S. military operations in a region and contribute greatly to a positive operating environment.